 The most obvious property of a mineral, its color, is unfortunately also the least diagnostic.
 In the same way that a headache is a symptom for a whole host of problems from the flu to a head injury, many minerals share the same color.
 For example, several minerals are green in color – olivine, epidote, and actinolite, just to name a few.
 On the other extreme, one mineral can take on several different colors if there are impurities in the chemical composition, such as quartz, which can be clear, smoky, pink, purple, or yellow.

 The external shape of a mineral crystal (or its crystal form) is determined largely by its internal atomic structure, which means that this property can be highly diagnostic.
-Specifically, the form of a crystal is defined by the angular relationships between crystal faces (recall Steno's Law of Interfacial Angles as discussed in Minerals I module).
-Some minerals, like halite (NaCl, or salt) and pyrite (FeS) have a cubic form (see Figure 3,left), others like tourmaline (see Figure 3, middle) are prismatic.
-Some minerals, like azurite and malachite, which are both copper ores, don't form regular crystals, and are amorphous (see Figure 3, right).
+Specifically, the form of a crystal is defined by the angular relationships between crystal faces (recall Steno's Law of Interfacial Angles as discussed in our Minerals I module).
+Some minerals, like halite (NaCl, or salt) and pyrite (FeS) have a cubic form (see Figure 3, left); others like tourmaline (see Figure 3, middle) are prismatic.
+Some minerals, like azurite and malachite, which are both copper ores, don't form regular crystals, and are amorphous (Figure 3).

 The hardness of a mineral can be tested in several ways.
 Most commonly, minerals are compared to an object of known hardness using a scratch test – if a nail, for example, can scratch a crystal, than the nail is harder than that mineral.
 In the early 1800s, Friedrich Mohs, an Austrian mineralogist, developed a relative hardness scale based on the scratch test.
 He assigned integer numbers to each mineral, where 1 is the softest and 10 is the hardest.
 This scale is shown in Figure 4.